• Outlook User

 Disable the Backspace keyboard shortcut

-To disable Backspace keyboard shortcut, you need to use group policy or add the policy key to the registry.
+To disable Backspace keyboard shortcut (but keeping Archive enabled), you need to use group policy or add the policy key to the registry.

 Note that this will disable the backspace key everywhere in Outlook, however, it will work when you are actively typing.
 To enable backspace any Outlook item, simply type a character or space at the end of the text you want to delete to turn Backspace on temporarily.
 Or use Shift+Backspace (or Ctrl+Backspace to delete whole words).